aristanetworks/anta/docs/getting-started.md

 To run the NRFU, you need to select an output format amongst ["json", "table", "text", "tpl-report"].
 For a first usage, `table` is recommended.
 By default all test results for all devices are rendered but it can be changed to a report per test case or per host

+!!!
+Note
+    The following examples shows how to pass all the CLI options.

+    See how to use environment variables instead in the [CLI overview](cli/overview.md#anta-environment-variables)

 #### Default report using table

 ```bash